-Kingdom Prep’s grammar school music classes are taught utilizing the Kodaly Method as the foundation of classroom instruction.
+KPA's grammar school music classes are taught utilizing the Kodaly Method as the foundation of classroom instruction.
 The Kodaly Method focuses on development of musical skills and concepts at a very young age utilizing folk songs, Curwen hand signs, rhythm symbols, and syllables.
 In the grammar school music classroom, enjoyable games and activities serve as the means of exposing students to musical terminology, as well as composer, music composition & instrument study.

 Grammar school students participate in musical programs.
 These programs allow students to practice proper vocal technique, experience participation in live productions, and appreciate a varied repertoire of music.
 When in 4th grade, a KPA student will also acquire instrumental skills by learning to play a recorder.

+Students in the Schools of Logic and Rhetoric have the option to enroll in a theatre fine arts elective.
 Starting in the School of Rhetoric, our students have the option to audition for and participate in TAPPS’ One Act Play Competition.
 This is an excellent avenue to experience theatre arts while also creating camaraderie through competition.